davidesantangelo/numla/README.md

 - **Minimal** — No buttons cluttering your view.
 Just you and your calculations.
 - **Fast** — Results appear instantly as you type.
 - **Beautiful** — Dark mode by default.
 Light mode available.
 Per-note theme memory.
-- **Private** — Everything stays in your browser.
-No accounts.
-No tracking.
+- **Private** — All data is stored locally in your browser using localStorage.
+No servers, no accounts, no tracking.
+Your notes never leave your device.

 ---